2003 Nigerian Senate elections in Kano State

 The 2003 Nigerian Senate election in Kano State was held on April 12, 2003, to elect members of the Nigerian Senate to represent Kano State.
-Bello Hayatu Gwarzo representing Kano North and Usman Umar Kibiya representing Kano South won on the platform of All Nigeria Peoples Party, while Rufaisanbi Hanga representing Kano Central won on the platform of the Peoples Democratic Party.
+Bello Hayatu Gwarzo representing Kano North and Usman Umar Kibiya representing Kano South won on the platform of All Nigeria Peoples Party, while Rufai sani Hanga representing Kano Central won on the platform of the Peoples Democratic Party.